sneaky-potato/sneaky-potato.github.io/content/oss/gsoc-04.md

 ## TC, in simpler terms
 Imagine you run a mail room at an airport where packages are loaded onto planes.
-Important medical supplies get shipped instantly, while regular online shopping packages wait if gets crowded.
+Important medical supplies get shipped instantly, while regular online shopping packages wait if it gets crowded.

 1. Qdisc is like conveyor belts: rules and structure for how packages wait in line.